xLegende/ComfyUI-Prompt-Formatter/README.md

 *   **Default Wildcard Folder:** It defaults to looking for wildcards in a `wildcards/` subfolder *within this node pack's directory* (`ComfyUI/custom_nodes/ComfyUI-Prompt-Formatter/wildcards/`).
 You can place your `.txt` wildcard files here.
 *   **Default Output Location:** It saves the generated YAML file (e.g., `imported_wildcards.yaml`) directly inside this node pack's main directory.
-*   **Other Nodes' Defaults:** The Formatter, Random, and Analyzer nodes now default to using `imported_wildcards.yaml`, making it seamless to create a workflow pipeline.

 ### Inputs & Widgets